MicrosoftDocs/Devices-docs/surface-hub/surface-hub-install-2020preview.md

 ## Install the Windows 10 Team 2020 Update Preview Build

 1. On Surface Hub, open **Settings** and enter your admin credentials when prompted.
+2. Navigate to **Privacy > Diagnostics & feedback** and **Full** for the Diagnostic data.
-2. Navigate to **Update & Security** > **Windows Insider Program** and then select **Get started**.
+3. Navigate to **Update & Security** > **Windows Insider Program** and then select **Get started**.
-3. Follow the prompts to register as a Windows Insider using either your work account (recommended) or your personal Microsoft account.
+4. Follow the prompts to register as a Windows Insider using either your work account (recommended) or your personal Microsoft account.
 For details on the benefits of registering with your work account, see [Register for the Windows Insider Program for Business](https://docs.microsoft.com/windows-insider/at-work-pro/wip-4-biz-register).
-4. Under **Pick your Insider settings**, select **Fast**.
+5. Under **Pick your Insider settings**, select **Fast**.
-5. Allow the Surface Hub to automatically install the Preview Build and the required firmware updates over the next 3 to 4 days.
+6. Allow the Surface Hub to automatically install the Preview Build and the required firmware updates over the next 3 to 4 days.
 The device will automatically download and install the updates during daily [maintenance windows](https://docs.microsoft.com/surface-hub/manage-windows-updates-for-surface-hub#maintenance-window).
 For example:

 - During the first maintenance window, Surface Hub starts downloading the Preview Build from Windows Update.
 - During a second maintenance window, the device restarts to complete the update.